-Coworking space owners work on the design of their premises striving to create a perfect environment for members.
-Progressive entrepreneurs community tends to futuristic interiors supplemented by hi-tech gadgets.
+Coworking space owners work on the designs of their premises striving to create the perfect environments for members.
+Contemporary entrepreneurs tend to like futuristic interiors supplemented by hi-tech gadgets.
 Here both hardware and software matter.
-Coworking space management software offering meeting room display functionality is one of the elements that can help you impress your visitors and boost their experience.
+A meeting room display is one of the elements that can help you impress your visitors and boost their experience.

 You can place a tablet with a meeting room display on in front of the meeting room for members' reference and interaction.
 The display will show if a particular room in a particular workspace is occupied or free at the moment, what is the ongoing meeting progress, and what time it will be available for the new booking.
 It will also have a check-in button for customers to confirm their reservation and a trackable QR code (can be created using a QR code maker) for immediate booking of that room.

 Imagine the situation.
-During the meeting, one of the businessmen goes out because he gets an important phone call from a partner.
+One of your members gets an important phone call from a partner.
 He leaves his desk in order not to disturb other members.
-He needs to arrange another meeting and a person on the other side is waiting for the time and place.
+He needs to arrange a meeting and a person on the other side is waiting for the time and place.
 How can he check the room availability if a mobile coworking app can't be accessed at the moment (he is talking over the phone) and his laptop is on the desk where he left it.

 It's really easy if you provide tablets with meeting room display mode on.
-A busy entrepreneur quickly checks meeting room availability without interrupting the call, agrees about a business meeting and books a room immediately after he finishes the call using a QR code on the display that takes him right to the booking page of the relevant room.
+A busy entrepreneur quickly checks meeting room availability without interrupting the call, agrees about a business meeting, and books a room immediately after he finishes the call using a QR code on the display that takes him right to the booking page of the relevant room.

-andcards coworking management software includes a plethora of usable features and meeting room display is one of them.
-It serves to display meeting room availability, exactly as I have described above.
-The functionality comes as an integral part of the main software system and is absolutely free to use for all andcards customers.
+Let’s use andcards example to explain how meeting room display works.
+The feature comes as an integral part of the main software system and is absolutely free for all our customers.